oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 docker images | grep greeter
 ```

-You should be able to find the newly built image - with its fully qualified name that includes the OCI region key, the namespace, the repository prefix, and the function name *greeter* with finally the version label appended.
+You should be able to find the newly built image with its fully qualified name, which includes the OCI region key, the namespace, the repository prefix, and the function name *greeter*, with the version label appended.

 #### Tag Container Image with New Version Label and Push to Registry